ruslanmv/ruslanmv.github.io/_pages/about.md

 I am a self-motivated and ambitious data scientist with specialised knowledge in database applications analyses, data analyses and reports generation to propel project success.

+I am Data Scientist and Cloud Architect at [ISCS](https://iscsconsulting.com/company/).
 I was a Postdoctoral Researcher at National Institute for Nuclear Physics (INFN) at Genova [INFN](https://www.ge.infn.it) developing theoretical models for nuclear research.
 My main role was to develop libraries and tools for the Nuclear Physics Community.

-I belong to the NUMEN collaboration, and I am  committed to provide high quality computations for nuclear physics,  and I love to engage my colleagues into new technologies such as Machine Learning.
+I  was committed to provide high quality computations for nuclear physics,  and I love to engage my colleagues into new technologies such as Machine Learning.
 Checkout my curriculum vitae [here](https://cloud-data-science.com/).

 ## Cloud Architect  & Data Scientist